Nerzors/seimgconverter/README.md

 ## How to use (in Space Engineers)

+1. Load a Images per Button or Drag and Drop
-1. Convert an image in the app (choose layout, dithering, crop/zoom if needed).
+2. Convert (choose layout, dithering, crop/zoom if needed).
-2. Copy the output string for the panel you want.
+3. Copy the output string for the panel you want.
-3. In Space Engineers:
+4. In Space Engineers:
    - LCD → **Content:** `Text and Images`
    - **Font:** `Monospace`
    - Paste text